christianewert/FastSurfer/README.md

 1. In a container ([Singularity](INSTALL.md#singularity) or [Docker](INSTALL.md#docker)) (OS: [Linux](INSTALL.md#linux), [Windows](INSTALL.md#windows), [MacOS on Intel](INSTALL.md#docker--currently-only-supported-for-intel-cpus-)),
 2. As a [native install](INSTALL.md#native--ubuntu-2004-) (all OS for segmentation part).

-We recommended you use Singularity or Docker, especially if either is already installed on your system, because the [images we provide](https://hub.docker.com/r/deepmi/fastsurfer) conveniently include everything needed for FastSurfer, expect a  [FreeSurfer license file](https://surfer.nmr.mgh.harvard.edu/fswiki/License).
+We recommended you use Singularity or Docker, especially if either is already installed on your system, because the [images we provide](https://hub.docker.com/r/deepmi/fastsurfer) conveniently include everything needed for FastSurfer, except a  [FreeSurfer license file](https://surfer.nmr.mgh.harvard.edu/fswiki/License).
 We have detailed, per-OS Installation instructions in the [INSTALL.md file](INSTALL.md).

 ## Usage